subidit/typophilia/README.md

   4. Line length - 45–90 characters per line.

+There are a variety of elements that work together to create a typographic hierarchy, including:

+1. Size
+2. Weight
+3. Color
+4. Contrast
+5. Case
+6. Position and alignment

 ## HISTORY

-- **BASKERVILLE** Designed by *John Baskerville*, 1757
+1. **BASKERVILLE** Designed by *John Baskerville*, 1757
-- **BODONI** Designed by *Giambattista Bodoni*, 1790s
+2. **BODONI** Designed by *Giambattista Bodoni*, 1790s
-- ADOBE **CASLON** Designed by *Carol Twombly*, 1990, based on pages printed by *William Caslon*, 1734-70
+3. ADOBE **CASLON** Designed by *Carol Twombly*, 1990, based on pages printed by *William Caslon*, 1734-70
-- **CENTAUR** Designed by *Bruce Rogers*, 1912-14.
+4. **CENTAUR** Designed by *Bruce Rogers*, 1912-14.
 The *italic*, by *Frederic Warde*, is based on the fifteenth-century hand of *Ludovico delgi Arrighi*.
-- **CENTURY EXPANDED** Designed by *Morris Fuller Benton*, 1900
+5. **CENTURY EXPANDED** Designed by *Morris Fuller Benton*, 1900
-- **CLARENDON** Named for the Clarendon Press, Oxford, who commissioned it in 1845
+6. **CLARENDON** Named for the Clarendon Press, Oxford, who commissioned it in 1845
-- HTF **DIDOT** Designed by *Jonathan Hoefler*, 1992, inspired by the types of *Francois Ambroise Didot*, 1784
+7. HTF **DIDOT** Designed by *Jonathan Hoefler*, 1992, inspired by the types of *Francois Ambroise Didot*, 1784
-- **FEDRA SANS** Designed by *Peter Bilak*, 2001, who was asked to create a "de-Prostestantized Univers"
+8. **FEDRA SANS** Designed by *Peter Bilak*, 2001, who was asked to create a "de-Prostestantized Univers"
-- **FILOSOFIA** Designed by *Zuzana Licko*, 1996, a revival of the types of Bodoni
+9. **FILOSOFIA** Designed by *Zuzana Licko*, 1996, a revival of the types of Bodoni
-- **FRUTIGER** Designed by *Adrian Frutiger*, 1976
+10. **FRUTIGER** Designed by *Adrian Frutiger*, 1976
-- **FRANKLIN GOTHIC** Designed by *Morris Fuller Benton*, 1904
+11. **FRANKLIN GOTHIC** Designed by *Morris Fuller Benton*, 1904
-- **FUTURA** Designed by *Paul Renner*, 1927, who sought an "honest expression of technical processes."
+12. **FUTURA** Designed by *Paul Renner*, 1927, who sought an "honest expression of technical processes."
-- **GEORGIA** Designed by *Matthew Carter*, 1996, for display on screen
+13. **GEORGIA** Designed by *Matthew Carter*, 1996, for display on screen
-- **GILL SANS** Designed by *Eric Gill*, 1928.
+14. **GILL SANS** Designed by *Eric Gill*, 1928.
 It has been described as Britain's Helvetica.
-- ADOBE **GARAMOND** Designed by *Robert Slimbach*, 1989, based on pages printed by *Claude Garamond* in the sixteenth century
+15. ADOBE **GARAMOND** Designed by *Robert Slimbach*, 1989, based on pages printed by *Claude Garamond* in the sixteenth century
-- **GOTHAM** Designed by *Tobias Frere-Jones*, 2000, inspired by lettering found at Port Authority Bus Terminal, New York City
+16. **GOTHAM** Designed by *Tobias Frere-Jones*, 2000, inspired by lettering found at Port Authority Bus Terminal, New York City
-- **HELVETICA** Designed by *Max Miedinger*, 1957
+17. **HELVETICA** Designed by *Max Miedinger*, 1957
-- **HOEFLER TEXT** Designed by *Jonathan Hoefler*, c.
+18. **HOEFLER TEXT** Designed by *Jonathan Hoefler*, c.
 1995
-- **INTERSTATE** Designed by *Tobias Frere-Jones*, 1993, inspired by U.S. highway signs
+19. **INTERSTATE** Designed by *Tobias Frere-Jones*, 1993, inspired by U.S. highway signs
-- ADOBE **JENSON** Designed by *Robert Slimbach*, 1995
+20. ADOBE **JENSON** Designed by *Robert Slimbach*, 1995
-- **META** Designed by *Erik Spiekermann*, 1991
+21. **META** Designed by *Erik Spiekermann*, 1991
-- **MRS EAVES** Designed by *Zuzana Licko*, 1996, inspired by pages printed by *John Baskerville*
+22. **MRS EAVES** Designed by *Zuzana Licko*, 1996, inspired by pages printed by *John Baskerville*
-- **NEUTRAFACE** Designed by *Christian Schwartz*, House Industries, 2002, based on lettering created by the architect *Richard Neutra* in the 1940s and 1950s
+23. **NEUTRAFACE** Designed by *Christian Schwartz*, House Industries, 2002, based on lettering created by the architect *Richard Neutra* in the 1940s and 1950s
-- **NOBEL** Designed by *Tobias Frere-Jones*, 1993, based on 1929 types by the Dutch typographer *Sjoerd Henrik de Roos*.
+24. **NOBEL** Designed by *Tobias Frere-Jones*, 1993, based on 1929 types by the Dutch typographer *Sjoerd Henrik de Roos*.
 Frere-Jones describes Nobel as "Futura cooked in a dirty pan."
-- **NEWS GOTHIC** Designed by *Morris Fuller Benton*, 1908
+25. **NEWS GOTHIC** Designed by *Morris Fuller Benton*, 1908
-- **QUADRAAT** Designed by *Fred Smeijers*, 1992
+26. **QUADRAAT** Designed by *Fred Smeijers*, 1992
-- **SABON** Designed by *Jan Tschichold*, 1966, inspired by the sixteenth-century types of *Claude Garamond*
+27. **SABON** Designed by *Jan Tschichold*, 1966, inspired by the sixteenth-century types of *Claude Garamond*
-- **SCALA** Designed by *Martin Majoor*, 1991
+28. **SCALA** Designed by *Martin Majoor*, 1991
-- **THESIS SERIF** Designed by *Lucas de Groot*, 1994
+29. **THESIS SERIF** Designed by *Lucas de Groot*, 1994
-- **TRADE GOTHIC** Designed by *Jackson Burke*, 1948-60, inspired by nineteenth-century grotesques
+30. **TRADE GOTHIC** Designed by *Jackson Burke*, 1948-60, inspired by nineteenth-century grotesques
-- **UNIVERS** Designed by *Adrian Frutiger*, 1957
+31. **UNIVERS** Designed by *Adrian Frutiger*, 1957
-- **VERDANA** Designed by *Matthew Carter*, 1996, for display on screen
+32. **VERDANA** Designed by *Matthew Carter*, 1996, for display on screen
-- **WALBAUM** Designed by *Justus Erich Walbaum*, 1800
+33. **WALBAUM** Designed by *Justus Erich Walbaum*, 1800

 ## Terminology

-- **Font**: particular size or style of a typeface, say 10 point regular or 24 point italic.
+1. **Font**: particular size or style of a typeface, say 10 point regular or 24 point italic.
-- **Typeface**: the specific design of the letters, say Times New Roman or Baskerville.
+2. **Typeface**: the specific design of the letters, say Times New Roman or Baskerville.
-- **Glyph**: individual symbols of the typeface, say  letter, number, punctuation mark, accented variations, etc.
+3. **Glyph**: individual symbols of the typeface, say  letter, number, punctuation mark, accented variations, etc.
-- Baseline, Cap Line, x-Height
+4. Baseline, Cap Line, x-Height
-- Tracking is Letter-Spacing.
+5. Tracking is Letter-Spacing.
-- Kerning is spacing between two specific letters, eg. LT, VA or To.
+6. Kerning is spacing between two specific letters, eg. LT, VA or To.
-- Leading is Line-Spacing.
+7. Leading is Line-Spacing.
-- Fixed-width is Monospaced.
+8. Fixed-width is Monospaced.
-- Italics is *not* same as Slanted or Oblique.
+9. Italics is *not* same as Slanted or Oblique.
-- **Grotesk**: The common German name for sans serif faces, as opposed to “Antiqua” which means serif face.
+10. **Grotesk**: The common German name for sans serif faces, as opposed to “Antiqua” which means serif face.
-- **Antiqua**: The common German and Scandinavian names for serif faces, The Scandinavian name is “Antikva”.
+11. **Antiqua**: The common German and Scandinavian names for serif faces, The Scandinavian name is “Antikva”.
-- **Roman**: Standard type style or regular weight of an upright typeface
+12. **Roman**: Standard type style or regular weight of an upright typeface
-- **Diacritics**: A diacritic is an ancillary mark or sign added to a letter.
+13. **Diacritics**: A diacritic is an ancillary mark or sign added to a letter.
 Accents are one type of diacritics.
-- **Dingbats**: Decorative symbols and characters that are generally not included in a font or character set, including boxes, bullets, arrows, pointers, and other characters.
+14. **Dingbats**: Decorative symbols and characters that are generally not included in a font or character set, including boxes, bullets, arrows, pointers, and other characters.
 Often made up into their own font.
-- **Oldstyle figures**: Numbers that have different heights, some aligning to the baseline, some below.
+15. **Oldstyle figures**: Numbers that have different heights, some aligning to the baseline, some below.
 Oldstyle figures harmonize well with lowercase letters.
 Using oldstyle figures helps keep the numbers from standing out too much and disturbing the overall flow of the typography on the page.
 Oldstyle figures can be *proportional* or *tabular*.
-- **Lining figures (LF)**: Numbers that rest on the baseline, and are usually the same height as capital letters.
+16. **Lining figures (LF)**: Numbers that rest on the baseline, and are usually the same height as capital letters.
 Lining figures can be tabular or proportional.

 ## Anatomy

-- Aperture: (n, c, C, s, S, e)
+1. Aperture: (n, c, C, s, S, e)
-- Apex: in the capital ‘A’.
+2. Apex: in the capital ‘A’.
-- Arm: A horizontal or upward, sloping stroke that does not connect. (r,E,F,T,V)
+3. Arm: A horizontal or upward, sloping stroke that does not connect. (r,E,F,T,V)
-- Ascender: (‘b’, ‘d’, ‘f’, ‘h’, ‘k’, etc.)
+4. Ascender: (‘b’, ‘d’, ‘f’, ‘h’, ‘k’, etc.)
-- Axis / Stress
+5. Axis / Stress
-- Ball / Teardrop Terminal (‘f’)
+6. Ball / Teardrop Terminal (‘f’)
-- Beak: decorative stroke at the end of the arm (More pronounced serifs of E, F)
+7. Beak: decorative stroke at the end of the arm (More pronounced serifs of E, F)
-- Bowl: (d,b,o,D,B)
+8. Bowl: (d,b,o,D,B)
-- Counter: The open or negative space in a fully or partly closed area within a letter.
+9. Counter: The open or negative space in a fully or partly closed area within a letter.
 Bowl + Aperture letters.
-- Cross Stroke: (f/t)
+10. Cross Stroke: (f/t)
-- Crossbar: (A/H)
+11. Crossbar: (A/H)
-- Crotch: (V/W/Y) - where two strokes meet and form an interior angle.
+12. Crotch: (V/W/Y) - where two strokes meet and form an interior angle.
-- Descender: (g, j, p, q, y, etc.)
+13. Descender: (g, j, p, q, y, etc.)
-- Double-storey: A double-storey ‘a’ or ‘g’ has two counters.
+14. Double-storey: A double-storey ‘a’ or ‘g’ has two counters.
-- Ear: Typically found on the lowercase double storey ‘g’, an ear is a finishing stroke usually on the upper right side of the bowl.
+15. Ear: Typically found on the lowercase double storey ‘g’, an ear is a finishing stroke usually on the upper right side of the bowl.
-- Eye: Enclosed space in a lowercase ‘e’.
+16. Eye: Enclosed space in a lowercase ‘e’.
-- Finial / Taper
+17. Finial / Taper
-- Flag: The horizontal stroke at the top of the numeral ‘5’.
+18. Flag: The horizontal stroke at the top of the numeral ‘5’.
-- Gadzook: An embellishment that connects the letters in a ligature but is not originally part of either letter.
+19. Gadzook: An embellishment that connects the letters in a ligature but is not originally part of either letter.
-- Hook: of ‘f’,‘J’ and ‘j’.
+20. Hook: of ‘f’,‘J’ and ‘j’.
-- Ink trap
+21. Ink trap
-- Leg: (‘K’, ‘k’ and ‘R’)
+22. Leg: (‘K’, ‘k’ and ‘R’)
-- Ligature: (‘fi’, ‘fl’, ‘ff’, ‘ffl’)
+23. Ligature: (‘fi’, ‘fl’, ‘ff’, ‘ffl’)
-- Loop/Lobe: In some double-storey ‘g’
+24. Loop/Lobe: In some double-storey ‘g’
-- Neck / Link: The link connecting the top and bottom bowls of some lowercase ‘g’.
+25. Neck / Link: The link connecting the top and bottom bowls of some lowercase ‘g’.
-- Shoulder: arm that is connected on both ends (‘h’, ‘m’, ‘n’)
+26. Shoulder: arm that is connected on both ends (‘h’, ‘m’, ‘n’)
-- Spine: The main curve in ‘S’ and ‘s’.
+27. Spine: The main curve in ‘S’ and ‘s’.
-- Spur: Small protruding part on uppercase ‘G’.
+28. Spur: Small protruding part on uppercase ‘G’.
-- Stem
+29. Stem
-- Swash
+30. Swash
-- Tail: of an uppercase ‘Q’.
+31. Tail: of an uppercase ‘Q’.
-- Tittle: The dot on the ‘i’ and the ‘j’.
+32. Tittle: The dot on the ‘i’ and the ‘j’.
-- Vertex: The point at the bottom (or top) of a character where two strokes meet, for example the ‘v’, ‘V’, ‘w’, ‘W’ etc.
+33. Vertex: The point at the bottom (or top) of a character where two strokes meet, for example the ‘v’, ‘V’, ‘w’, ‘W’ etc.

 ## Variants